Long-lived universal resonant Bose gases

 We first consider a 3D Bose gas with a power-law single-particle dispersion $\epsilon(\boldsymbol{k}) \sim |\boldsymbol{k}|^{3/2+\delta}$ ($\delta$ is a small number) and contact interatomic interactions.
 It can be described by the grand-canonical Hamiltonian

 where $b_{\boldsymbol{k}}^\dagger$ ($b_{\boldsymbol{k}}$) is the bosonic creation (annihilation) operator, with $n_0$ the number density of the condensed atoms, $\mu$ the chemical potential of non-condensed atoms, and $U_0$ the strength of the contact interaction. $\Omega$ is the volume of the system and the summations are over non-zero momentums.
+Note that the momentum summation implicitly contains an ultraviolet cutoff, which is related to the microscopic details of the interatomic interactions.
 We set the reduced Planck constant to be unity and choose units so that $\epsilon(\boldsymbol{k}) = k^{3/2+\delta}/2$ where $k = |\boldsymbol{k}|$.
 This kind of dispersion can be realized in optical lattices with long-range hopping.
 Here we take the 3D cubic lattice as an example and consider a long-range hopping varying as $t_{ij} \sim |\boldsymbol{r}_i - \boldsymbol{r}_j|^{-9/2-\delta}$, where $t_{ij}$ denotes the hopping amplitude between lattice sites $i$ and $j$.
-This long-range hopping leads to a dispersion $\epsilon(\boldsymbol{k}) \sim k^{3/2+\delta}$ near the bottom of the lowest band.
+After a Fourier transformation, this long-range hopping leads to a dispersion \( \epsilon(\boldsymbol{k}) \sim k^{3/2+\delta} \) near the bottom of the lowest band.
 Therefore, the system described by Eq.~\eqref{eq:1} can be realized by loading bosons into such a lattice, with the atom number per lattice site being much less than one.
-The tuning of interactions can be achieved by a resonance driven by the effective mass, a standard method for keeping the system in the single-band regime~\cite{Cui2010a}.
+The tuning of interactions should be achieved by a single-band resonance driven by the effective mass~\cite{Cui2010a}, different from Feshbach resonances in optical lattices which involve multi-band physics~\cite{Buchler2010a}.

+It is worth noticing that long-range hopping can also be potentially realized in other experimental systems.
+For instance, in a system of trapped ions~\cite{Friedenauer2008a,Islam2013a}, a power-law long-range spin interaction with tunable power has been produced by coupling the vibrational modes of the ions to their internal degrees of freedom via Raman transitions.
+In term of magnons, the bosonic collective excitations of the system, this effectively results in a power-law long-range hopping (see Appendix~\ref{sec:appendix} for more details).
+In addition, it has been proposed that in a synthetically spin-orbit coupled Bose gas~\cite{Lin2011a}, a low-energy quartic dispersion can be produced at a critical coupling strength, providing a simulator for the quantum Lifshitz Model~\cite{Po2015a,Wu2015b}.
+Therefore, it is very promising that Bose gases with tunable anomalous dispersions can be realized with the aid of optical transitions in cold atom experiments.

-One direct consequence of a general power-law dispersion is the breaking of Galilean invariance, which considerably alters the two-body scattering behavior.
-The $T$-matrix for a scattering process with total momentum $\boldsymbol{k}$ and total energy $E$ takes the form
+One direct consequence of a general power-law dispersion is the breaking of Galilean invariance, which considerably alters the two-body scattering behavior and plays an important role in our analysis.
+With the power-law dispersion $\sim k^{3/2+\delta}$, the $T$-matrix for a scattering process with total momentum $\boldsymbol{k}$ and total energy $E$ takes the form